Sleeping toddler killed by stray bullet during overnight shootout in BR neighborhood

 BATON ROUGE - A 3-year-old was struck and killed by a stray bullet while resting in his own bed after a gunfight erupted late Tuesday night.

-Officers swarmed the scene—located on Fairfields Avenue just off N Foster Drive—around 11 p.m., according to the Baton Rouge Police Department.
-Police taped off a perimeter around the house where the toddler was shot and found what appeared to be shell casings on the sidewalk outside the home.
+Officers swarmed the neighborhood—located on Fairfields Avenue just off N Foster Drive—around 11 p.m., according to the Baton Rouge Police Department.
+Police taped off a perimeter around the house where the toddler was shot and found what appeared to be shell casings on a sidewalk outside the home.

 The victim, identified by police as Devin Page Jr., died at the scene.
 No other injuries were reported.

-Police said late Wednesday morning that investigators don't believe the child's home was the intended target.
-The department suspects the bullet may have come from a shootout that unfolded in the street.
+Police found dozens of bullet holes in the house, though they do not believe Page's home was the intended target.
+Investigators suspect the gunfire came from a shootout that unfolded in front of the property.

-The gunfire happened around the same block of Fairfields Avenue where police said shots were fired into a home just days earlier.
+The killing happened next door to another home on Fairfields Avenue where police said shots were fired into a home just days earlier.
 In that shooting, police said a child was hurt by bullet fragments after someone opened fire on a house late Sunday night.

+Police have not connected to the two shootings at this time, and they're still working to identify suspects in either incident.

+The mayor's office released a statement addressing the killing late Wednesday morning.

 More News